fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 # Tendermint Demo Key-Value Store on Scala

 This is demo application modeling in-memory key-value distributed storage.
-It allows to store and modify key-value pairs, request them and make some operations with their values.
+It allows to store and modify key-value pairs, to request them and to make some operations with their values.
 ![Key-values in cluster](cluster_key_value.png)

-A *distributed* property means that the app might be deployed across cluster of several machines (nodes) and tolerate failures of some subset of those machines.
-At the same time the client typically interacts with only a single node and the interaction protocol provides some guarantees of availability and consistency.
+A *distributed* property means that the app might be deployed across a cluster of several machines (nodes) and tolerate failures of some subset of those machines.
+At the same time, the client typically interacts with only a single node and the interaction protocol provides some guarantees of availability and consistency.
 ![Nodes in cluster](cluster_nodes.png)

 ## Motivation
-The application is intented to show a proof-of-concept of a system that provides the following properties:
+The application is intended to show a proof-of-concept of a system that provides the following properties:
 * Support of arbitrary deterministic operations (including simple reads/writes and complex aggregations, time-consuming calculations etc.)
 * Having high throughput (1000 transaction per second) and low latency (1-2 seconds) of operations
-* Having every operation response verifiable (and thus trusted by client)
+* Having every operation response verifiable (and thus trusted by the client)
-	* Either validated by storing all operation data in the blockchain (in this case such data signed by majority of nodes)
+	* Either validated by storing all operation data in the blockchain (in this case such data signed by the majority of nodes)
 	* Or validated by providing Merkle proofs to the client (in this case the client has all required information to validate the response)
 * Ability to restore liveness and even safety after violating typical Byzantine quorum requirements (1/3 of failed nodes and more) – every node could rapidly detect problems in the blockchain or disagreement with the rest of nodes